Medicines from blood: life-saving biopharmaceuticals - Breaking Latest News

 Blood plasma products are special medicines

 The same strict manufacturing requirements apply to medicinal products made from blood as to traditional medicinal products.
 There are also additional regulations: “The blood plasma obtained from the donation is initially stored for at least four months and is only released when the donor has donated blood again and the blood test for certain infections was again inconspicuous.
-In this way, infections that are not yet visible in the early stages can be ruled out,” explains Armbrüster.
+This is still possible rule out infections that are not visible in the early stages,” explains Armbrüster.

 “The production of blood plasma products is highly complex and requires a production lead time of several months and a lot of know-how.
-Even though pharmaceutical companies can sometimes produce coagulation factor preparations without plasma, they also need blood plasma donations for other protein-based drugs such as the so-called “albumins” or “immunoglobulins”.
+Even if pharmaceutical companies can sometimes produce coagulation factor preparations without plasma, they also need blood plasma donations for other protein-based drugs, such as the so-called ” albumins” or “immunoglobulins.
 They are used for serious injuries, extensive burns or to treat life-threatening infections such as tetanus or hepatitis.
 However, since blood plasma cannot be produced synthetically, it is only available in limited quantities.
 The high risk of bottlenecks in blood products therefore also depends on the voluntary willingness to donate blood or plasma.
 Blood and plasma donations can therefore save lives,” emphasizes Armbrüster.

 You can find out more about the topic of supply security for vital blood plasma products (BPI position paper). here.